- 1 INTRODUCTION MOHENJO-DARO

 - The buildings were made of sun direct and burn bricks.

 - A large section of the mild brick platform in the UM area was removed to be sure that it was not concreating other brick structures the fired bricks of the upper building measured 7x15x29 cm while those of earlier buildings at street level measured 6.5x13x26 cm.

 - A Granary is a structure for the storage and production of gain and the people of Mohenjo-Daro had a big me.

 - Massive wooden superstructure appeared to be grain storage boys complete with air ducts to dry the grain

-- The people of Mohenjo-Daro was known as the incredible builder.
+- The people of Mohenjo-Daro was known as an incredible builder.

 - The streets which divided the city into neat rectangular or square blocks vaned in width but always interested each other at night angles.